Financial Analyst

 43 / 44

-43. Which of the following is a bank's most liquid asset?
+43. Which of the following is an example of a liability for a bank?

 44 / 44